tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 However, there were many other things that set us apart, and one of them, the one that left the strongest impression in my mind and memories, was his rapid rise in popularity with girls during adolescence.
 Unlike me, Pedro was physically popular among girls and never lacked suitors as a teenager.

-I still felt the heavy burden of remembering how Pedro enthusiastically told me his first time with a girl at only 14 years old, while I, in my late thirties, still held onto my virginity.
+I still felt the heavy burden of remembering how Pedro enthusiastically told me his first time with a girl at only 14 years old, while I, in my thirties, still held onto my virginity.
 I felt pathetic just thinking about it.
 I felt bad about myself even for allowing those thoughts to hurt me.

 If I couldn't respect and love myself, perhaps I didn't deserve to feel the love of others, which made me feel, if it was still possible, even more pathetic.